noahehall/theBookOfNoah/0current/hashicorp/nomad.md

 ## configuration

-- stanzas for configuring clients and servers
+- stanzas for configuring nomad, agents, integrations, plugins and etc
+- basically anything thats not in the jobspec

 ### acl